 Under the Education and Children’s Services Act 2019 (SA) a child or young person of compulsory school age who is persistently absent from school without a satisfactory explanation is also regarded as being 'at risk' for the purposes of the Children and Young People (Safety) Act 2017 (SA) s 18(1)(e).
 The principal of a school, or head of an approved learning program must notify the Chief Executive if a student of the school or approved learning program is persistently failing to attend school, or participate in the approved learning program.
 The legislation defines persistent failure as being absent for more than 10 days in a particular school term without reasonable excuse [s 75].

-Any authorised officer (for example, a police officer or a school attendance officer) who sees a child of compulsory school or education age in a public place during normal school hours has the authority to stop and ask the child’s name, age and address and why they are absent from school [s 80].
-A police officer can, without a warrant, take a child who is reasonably suspected of being a truant to their home or school [Education Act 1972 (SA) s 80].
+Any authorised officer (for example, a police officer or an authorised employee of the Department) who sees a child of compulsory school or education age in a public place during normal school hours has the authority to stop and ask the child’s name, age and address and why they are absent from school or an approved learning program [s 127].
+A police officer can, without a warrant, take a child who is reasonably suspected of being a truant to their home or school [s 127(3)].